rust-lang/book/second-edition/nostarch/chapter15.md

 All of the logic managing the counts and whether a value should be dropped or not was managed by `Rc` and `Weak` and their implementations of the `Drop` trait.
-By specifying that the relationship from a child to its parent should be a `Weak<T>` reference in the definition of `Node`, we're able to have parent nodes point to child nodes and vice versa without creating a reference cycle and memory leaks.
+By specifying that the relationship from a child to its parent should be a `Weak<T>` reference in the definition of `Node`, we’re able to have parent nodes point to child nodes and vice versa without creating a reference cycle and memory leaks.

 ## Summary

-We've now covered how you can use different kinds of smart pointers to choose different guarantees and tradeoffs than those Rust makes with regular references. `Box<T>` has a known size and points to data allocated on the heap.
+We’ve now covered how you can use different kinds of smart pointers to choose different guarantees and tradeoffs than those Rust makes with regular references. `Box<T>` has a known size and points to data allocated on the heap.
 `Rc<T>` keeps track of the number of references to data on the heap so that